SQ-T30/Training-Smart-Water-Spinklers/README.md

 ![Yearly Prediction A](https://user-images.githubusercontent.com/128040899/233784264-c8680d11-dda3-49e1-8688-d886fd43f6f8.jpg)
 ![Yearly Prediction B](https://user-images.githubusercontent.com/128040899/233784265-df390f9a-9e9a-4e40-9204-1eeb53e6a0c9.jpg)

-The graph looks closer to the one from our EDA when we added lagged features.
+The graph of the 30 day smoothed window lookws closer to the one from our EDA when we added lagged features.
 We then added temperature to see if our model performance improves:

 - Unsmoothed: 13.60, Smoothed 7 Days: 11.96, Smoothed 15 Days: 11.57, Smoothed 30 Days: 11.19